Fictive-Flame/www/src/content/posts/why-video-marketing/post.md

 ---
 title: Why Video Marketing is a Smart Investment
 description: >-
   Story-driven media humanizes your business, boosts engagement, and creates assets that keep delivering value.
-In an age of short attention spans and saturated feeds, nothing else is more valuable.
+In an age of short attention spans and saturated feeds, documentary filmmaking is the answer.
 slug: why-video-marketing-is-a-smart-investment
 pubDate: 2025-05-19
 headerImage: ./header.jpg